junioralive/spycli-database/README.md

 Data Update: `1604 - 10 NEWLY ADDED`

-## ⚠️ It is Only For Educational Purposes.
+## ⚠️ IT IS ONLY FOR EDUCATIONAL PURPOSES.

 Neither I Say Nor I Promote To Do Anything Illegal.
 I am scraping data from various open-source websites that are publicly accessible on the internet.